Thermodynamics

 Define first Law of thermodynamics.

+The First Law of Thermodynamics is based on the principle of conservation of energy.
+It states that energy can neither be created nor destroyed; it can only be converted from one form to another.
 Internal energy change of the system is equal to the energy provide to the system and work done by the system.

 Obtain a formula for mechanical work (pressure- volume work) against constant external pressure .